bassmanitram/actions-for-nautilus/configurator/help.md

 application/json
 ```

-which automatically blocks anything not matching that mimetype (See what I mean by confusing!)
+which automatically blocks anything not matching that mimetype (see what I mean by confusing!)

 ### File types